zarf-dev/zarf/docs/3-create-a-zarf-package/4-zarf-schema.md

 &nbsp;
 <blockquote>

-**Description:** Local folder or file to be extracted into the package
+**Description:** Local folder or file to be extracted from a 'source' archive

 |          |          |
 | -------- | -------- |